 Oak vs Cherry Wood

 Cherry is a hardwood.
 It is a fashionable choice typically used for residential furniture in dining rooms.
-Oak is the more commonly used wood for flooring as Cherry wood is liable to dent under consistent foot traffic.
-Cherry’s timber is made up of fine grain and, as it is lighter, is easier to mill and cut with a table saw.
+You would commonly find cherry wood or oak flooring; however, Oak wood is the more commonly used wood type for flooring as Cherry is liable to dent under consistent foot traffic.

-The Janka scale is produced in units; in the US, it’s pounds-force (lbf).
+The Janka scale is produced in units; in the US, itโs pounds-force (lbf).
 White Oak has a Janka rating scale of 1,360 lbf and Red Oak 1290 lbf.
-Cherry wood’s Janka pounds-force is 995 lbf.
+Cherry woodโs Janka pounds-force is 995 lbf.

 Oakwood possesses a high natural density with significant shock absorption, while Cherry is not too dense with moderate shock absorption.

-Although Oakwood is more substantial, it isn’t stronger; Cherry is slightly supple and less likely to shatter or splinter than Oak.
-Cherry’s light composition makes it easy to whittle, carve, shape, sculpt, and fashion.
+Although Oakwood is more substantial, it isnโt stronger; Cherry is slightly supple and less likely to shatter or splinter than Oak.
+Cherryโs light composition makes it easy to whittle, carve, shape, sculpt, and fashion.

-Oak and Cherry Wood Coloring
+Cherry Wood Coloring

-Cherry color ranges from reddish-brown to blond and golden hues.
+Comparing oak vs cherry hardwood color, cherry color ranges from reddish-brown to blond and golden hues.
 Occasionally the color darkens with age, which can be advantageous or not depending on the buyer.
 When the wood is unstained, it has deep, exquisite natural hues.

+When it comes to staining, cherry wood furniture stains well but must be oiled or protected to resist moisture.
+The wood type is susceptible to fading, and precaution must be taken.
+Dark stains may also begin to appear as it ages.

+Cherry has delicate, curvy grain pattern variations that randomly discontinue and reappear; regular patches of deep dark wood also identify it.
+Cherry also possesses a smooth texture with a moderate natural luster.
+Cherry is fine, smooth, and has a moderate natural luster.

 Staining Oakwood could excessively darken the wood and overstate the grain, making it appear two-toned.
-Cherry wood stains well but must be oiled or protected to resist moisture.
-Cherry wood is susceptible to fading, and precaution must be taken.

-Cherry has delicate, curvy grain variations that randomly discontinue and reappear; regular patches of deep dark wood also identify it.
-Cherry possesses a smooth texture with a moderate natural luster.

 Oakwood is inclined to be very granular, which is visible and tangible.
 Oak hardwood creates a rustic appeal, and in this, it is easily recognizable.
-Cherry is fine, smooth, and has a moderate natural luster.

 Cherry is a great deal more exclusive and may need to be ordered at a high price.
-Cherry wood primarily grows in eastern regions of the US.
+Cherry primarily grows in eastern regions of the US.
 It is harvested from sustainably grown forests.
 It is a very high-demand product, and this adds to its elevated cost.
-It is classified as hardwood as it belongs to the dicot family.
+It is classified as solid hardwood as it belongs to the dicot family.

 Advantages and Disadvantages of Oakwood